 At HCSW-1, the channel configuration in the sampling area is essentially fixed by the deeply incised, rock-like banks.
-Sand and silt deposition was relatively low during the April and September sampling events, but sand smothering was once again a bit higher in November.
-The substrate diversity and availability was consistent in 2010, but water levels and velocities varied, with September having the highest water levels and velocity (Figures 5-7).
+Sand and silt deposition was relatively low during the October and December 2012 sampling events.
+The substrate diversity and availability were consistent in 2012, but water levels and velocities varied, with October having the highest water levels and velocity (Figures 5-7).